bkhsoftware/MOWED/README.md

 - SciPy (for optimization algorithms)

 Contributing
 While this project is primarily for educational and non-commercial use, contributions for bug fixes or improvements are welcome.
-Please read the LICENSE file for details on usage and distribution.
+Please read the LICENSE.md file for details on usage and distribution.

 License
 This project is licensed under a custom license that allows free use for educational, research, and non-commercial purposes.
 Commercial use is strictly prohibited without explicit permission from the copyright holder.
-For full license terms, please see the LICENSE file in this repository.
+For full license terms, please see the LICENSE.md file in this repository.
 For commercial use inquiries, please contact: bjorn.kenneth.holmstrom@gmail.com

 Authors